BenShutt/DataRequest/README.md

 ## GitHub Actions

-The `.github/workflows/swift.yml` GitHub action checks that the Swift package builds and the tests past using a swift docker container.
+The `.github/workflows/swift.yml` GitHub action checks that the Swift package builds and the tests pass using a swift docker container.